 Include in which part of the country and which large administrative region(s), and the location of the nearest large town.
-The site lies 34 km due south from the port of St Helier in the Channel Island of Jersey.
+The site is situated 20 km to the north-east of Gorey harbour on the east of the Channel Island of Jersey.
 The island is situated in the English Channel, 22.4 km west of Normandy (France) and 136 km south of Weymouth (England).